StydeNet/html/README.md

 ## Themes

-There are a lot of CSS (and all kind of) frameworks out there, this package was created with that in mind, and even though Twitter Bootstrap is included out of the box, we plan to add more packages in the future (we also invite you to collaborate) and you can create your own themes, publish and customize all the templates if you need to.
+There are a lot of CSS (in fact, there's a lot of all kind of) frameworks out there, this package was created with that in mind, and even though only Twitter Bootstrap is included out of the box, we plan to add more packages in the future (we also invite you to collaborate) also, it very easy to create your own themes, publish and customize all the templates if you need to.

-To change and / or customize the theme or the templates, simply run:
+To change and / or customize the theme, simply run:

 `php artisan vendor:publish`